Solving Non-linear Least Squares

 2. NONLINEAR_CONJUGATE_GRADIENT A generalization of the Conjugate Gradient method to non-linear functions.
 The generalization can be performed in a number of different ways, resulting in a variety of search directions.
 Ceres Solver currently supports FLETCHER_REEVES, POLAK_RIBIERE and HESTENES_STIEFEL directions.

 3. BFGS A generalization of the Secant method to multiple dimensions in which a full, dense approximation to the inverse Hessian is maintained and used to compute a quasi-Newton step [NocedalWright].
-BFGS is currently the best known general quasi-Newton algorithm.
+BFGS and its limited memory variant LBFGS are currently the best known general quasi-Newton algorithm.

 4. LBFGS A limited memory approximation to the full BFGS method in which the last M iterations are used to approximate the inverse Hessian used to compute a quasi-Newton step [Nocedal], [ByrdNocedal].

-Currently Ceres Solver supports both a backtracking and interpolation based Armijo line search algorithm, and a sectioning / zoom interpolation (strong) Wolfe condition line search algorithm.
-However, note that in order for the assumptions underlying the BFGS and LBFGS methods to be guaranteed to be satisfied the Wolfe line search algorithm should be used.
+Currently Ceres Solver supports both a backtracking and interpolation based Armijo line search algorithm (ARMIJO) , and a sectioning / zoom interpolation (strong) Wolfe condition line search algorithm (WOLFE).

-Recall that in both of the trust-region methods described above, the key computational cost is the solution of a linear least squares problem of the form
+Observe that for both of the trust-region methods described above, the key computational cost is the solution of a linear least squares problem of the form

 DENSE_QR

-For small problems (a couple of hundred parameters and a few thousand residuals) with relatively dense Jacobians, DENSE_QR is the method of choice [Bjorck].
+For small problems (a couple of hundred parameters and a few thousand residuals) with relatively dense Jacobians, QR-decomposition is the method of choice [Bjorck].
 Let \(J = QR\) be the QR-decomposition of \(J\), where \(Q\) is an orthonormal matrix and \(R\) is an upper triangular matrix [TrefethenBau].
-Then it can be shown that the solution to (8) is given by
+Then it can be shown that the solution to (9) is given by

 \[\Delta x^* = -R^{-1}Q^\top f\]